uperl/Archive-Libarchive/README.md

 - symlinks

-    Symlinks have a file type `AE_IFLNK` and require a target to be set with the [set\_symlink method](https://metacpan.org/pod/Archive::Libarchive::API#set_symlink).
+    Symlinks have a file type `lnk` / `AE_IFLNK` and require a target to be set with the [set\_symlink method](https://metacpan.org/pod/Archive::Libarchive::API#set_symlink).

 - hardlinks